stringtheory92/GraphRAG-3/ACCURACY_NOTES.md

 # New Features to implement:

-- Tag retrieval - Fetch several bodies based on associated matching tags.
+- DONE: Tag retrieval - Fetch several bodies based on associated matching tags.

   - First: ai will generate tags for the users question based on tags list
   - Second: retrieval will retrieve top 2(?) text bodies based on number of tags that match